-The Shootproof Interface
+ShootProof Review: The Interface

-When it comes to navigating any software program, you should look for ease of use.
-A simple but appealing interface that is easy to navigate.
-Shootproof definitely offers this.
+When navigating any software program, you should look for ease of use.
+You want a simple but appealing interface that’s easy to navigate.
+ShootProof achieves this.

 Navigating the site is pretty intuitive.
-And there are videos for almost every feature.
-The interface in Shootproof is so organized, so it’s easy to find what you need.
+And there are instructional videos for almost every feature.
+The interface in the software is organized, so it’s easy to find what you need.

 You can find all the information related to your sales in the second-to-last dropdown, “Commerce.”
-The final tab is for “Reports”.
+The final tab is for “Reports.”
 You’ll find information on your gallery visitors, sales, orders, and invoice payments.

 The main feature of ShootProof is the gallery proofing feature—hence the name.
-When you create a gallery, Shootproof gives you a lot of flexibility in how you lay it out.
-This is a missing feature from some of the other free gallery apps out there.
+When you create a gallery, it gives you a lot of flexibility in laying it out.
+This is a helpful feature that other free gallery apps don’t have.

-When you click on the “Layout” tab in Gallery Settings, it will show you how your various pages will look on desktop or mobile.
+When you click on the “Layout” tab in Gallery Settings, ShootProof shows you how your various pages look on desktop or mobile.
 There are several choices for your Intro page to your gallery.

 There is also a “Free Digitals” tab where clients can download the images.
 You can create a print release or watermark your photos.
 And you can limit the number of downloads per visitor.

 You can even show a “Download All” button.

 It might be worth it for you, depending on the type of photography you shoot and how you want to present your images.
 You can buy a package for wedding photography, boudoir, etc.

 Contracts and Invoicing

 When using a partner lab, set your pricing and enable the print order on the gallery of your choice.
-Orders are manually approved, so they must be perfectly retouched to go to the lab. the lab.
+Orders are manually approved, so they must be perfectly retouched to go to the lab.

-The ease of use and the customer interface are the big benefits of Shootproof.
+The ease of use and the customer interface are the big benefits of ShootProof.
 This is a great program for retail photographers.
 But it may not be the best option for a commercial photography studio.